Skip to main content

 3. Proclamations should reflect inclusiveness, not exclusiveness, and recognize that the strength of our democracy is our diversity.
 It must not take sides in matters of political, ideological, or religious controversy, or individual convictions.

-4. Proclamations must have statewide significance and demonstrate relevancy to Oregon and Oregonians.
+4. Proclamations must have statewide significance and demonstrate relevance to Oregon and Oregonians.

-3. Proclamations must fit on a single page and be in 12 point font, with room remaining for the signatures of the Governor and the Secretary of State as well as the State Seal of Oregon.
+5. Proclamations must fit on a single page and be in 12 point font, with room remaining for the signatures of the Governor and the Secretary of State as well as the State Seal of Oregon.
+The Office of the Governor will format the final document according to these guidelines.